Feautured Imagine Source: http://www.the-star.co.ke/news/2016/09/26/sgr-route-to-open-up-towns-for-growth_c1426376

 Athi River Station

 The station’s design like Emali station is modern and sleek.
 It has a large robust steel frame that is clad in glass and steel plates.
+These steel plates are shown in the picture below.

 The station has two bridges from the central ticket hall to the platform, one for arriving passengers and one for departing.
 This bridge crosses the meter and standard gauge railway and gives amazing views of the trains below.
+These bridges are shown in the two pictures above.

 The new SGR line will revolutionise travel cutting down the cost and travel time for passengers travelling to any of the wonderful stations and towns that are along it.
 With everything ready, finished and built all the line needs now is passengers.
 It is a true testimony of the resolve of the Kenyan people and will surely help its people.